leloup314/Sandpiles/README.rst

 Additional implementation of a customized model.
 The simulations store the characteristic statistics of the sandpile dynamics such as

 - Avalanche duration (equivalent to number of iterations/recursions)
-- Avalanche size (equivalent to area)
+- Avalanche size (equivalent to amount of drops and redistributions during avalanche)
-- Total amount of dropped sand (including redistributions) during avalanches
+- Avalanche area (equivalent to number of lattice sites participating in avalanche)
-- Linear size e.g. maximum distance between two sites of an avalanche
+- Avalanche's linear size (equivalent to maximum distance in between two sites in an avalanche)

 In general (depending on memory recources etc.), the implemetations work for arbitrary dimensions.